Welcome to today's edition of the Rush 24-7 podcast.

 You know, there's probably just as many articles there that would be opposite and against what you have to say.

-There'd be most of them would be opposite and against what I have to say.
+Most of them would be opposite and against what I have to say.

 In a newspaper?

-What I hear is that you you pick and choose different newspaper articles, and you say, here, look at this.
+What I hear is that you pick and choose different newspaper articles, and you say, here, look at this.

 That's right.